mjctechguy/Mjsbmotd/README.md

 # Mjsbmotd
-A Basic MOTD with two way to show content  URL and HTML
+A Basic MOTD with two ways to show content  URL and HTML